 The best scientific writing is spare and straightforward.
 To achieve this clarity of communication, publishers have developed rules of style.
 These rules are designed to ensure clear and consistent presentation of written material.
 Editorial style concerns uniform use of such elements as

-punctuation and abbreviations construction of tables selection of headings citation of references, and presentation of statistics APA's style rules and guidelines are set out in a reference book called The Publication Manual of the American Psychological Association.
+- APA's style rules and guidelines are set out in a reference book called The Publication Manual of the American Psychological Association.

 - Citation Style Guide